cardamomcode/fable-python/docs/blogpost.md

 ```

 The compiler tracks units through all operations.
 Division of meters by
 seconds gives meters-per-second.
-This is all checked at compile time!
+This is all checked at compile time.

 ### Preventing Errors